arcus/education_modules/annotations/AnnotationsTraining_LiaScript.md

 - Validation of both automated systems and manual processes,
 - Accuracy in the biomedical research by the annotated data serving as gold-standard or ground-truth

-**_The Importance of Accurate Data Annotation_**
+### The Importance of Accurate Data Annotation

 Labeling, the process for adding annotations to data, helps us understand data in a more meaningful way by allowing us to better analyze and use it for our purposes.
 Consistent and correct data annotation preserves information integrity across different datasets and makes them interoperable with other AI systems, reducing errors that lead to misclassification or misinterpretation of data by AI algorithms.

 Important traits of high-quality, gold standard labeled data include:

-- Accurate: Data should be meticulously checked and labeled correctly against expert consensus or a ground truth.
+1. Accurate: Data should be meticulously checked and labeled correctly against expert consensus or a ground truth.
-- Consistent: The same concepts must be labeled consistently across all examples
+2. Consistent: The same concepts must be labeled consistently across all examples
-- Diverse: Data should cover all known scenarios a future model must handle to account for ambiguities or class imbalances.
+3. Diverse: Data should cover all known scenarios a future model must handle to account for ambiguities or class imbalances.
-- Unbiased: There must be no systemic skew toward a specific class or trend.
+4. Unbiased: There must be no systemic skew toward a specific class or trend.
-- Contextual: Relationships between interconnected data points provide crucial context.
+5. Contextual: Relationships between interconnected data points provide crucial context.
-- Performant: Data must help future models achieve key performance indicators around accuracy, sensitivity, specificity, etc.
+6. Performant: Data must help future models achieve key performance indicators around accuracy, sensitivity, specificity, etc.

-The best practices outlined below should direct you towards achieving this.
+The best practices outlined here should direct you towards achieving this.

 ## Best Practices

-**_Pre-Annotation_**
+### Pre-Annotation

-<u>1 Diverse, representative data</u>
+_1 Diverse, representative data_

 Make sure to choose the right data that is both relevant and representative of real-world scenarios.
 Diversity helps to minimize dataset bias by encompassing a variety of use cases, scenarios, and edge cases, but also allows for the data to align with project objectives.
 If the goal is to create a machine learning model, consider what specific tasks it needs to perform.
 This will help determine the kind of data it needs to learn from.